St3v3nsS/MMSF/README.md

 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------|
-broadcast               |  Send a broadcast intent provider                |  Exploit the exported content provider to extract data deeplink                |  Launch a deeplink with supplied value backup                  |  Extract or restore backup from Android Application find                    |  Find the package name of an application and/or its details by supplying a filter keyword fingerprint             |  Bypass Fingerprint authentication on both iOS/Android
+broadcast               |  Send a broadcast intent provider                |  Exploit the exported content provider to extract data deeplink                |  Launch a deeplink with supplied value or generate malicious files to steal sensitive data backup                  |  Extract or restore backup from Android Application find                    |  Find the package name of an application and/or its details by supplying a filter keyword fingerprint             |  Bypass Fingerprint authentication on both iOS/Android